-We rely on contractual arrangements with our VIE and its shareholders for a portion of our China operations, which may not be as effective as direct ownership in providing operational control.
+We rely on contractual arrangements with the VIE and its principal shareholder Mr. Yu Haifeng for a significant portion of our operations in China, which may not be as effective as ownership in directing operational activities of the consolidated VIEs.

-Due to PRC restrictions on foreign ownership of fund management businesses in China, we operate our business in China through our VIE and its subsidiaries, or the VIEs, in which we have no ownership interest.
-We rely on contractual arrangements with our VIE, Puyi Bohui, and its shareholders including the Power of Attorney with each of the shareholders, to control and operate business of our consolidated affiliated entities.
-These contractual arrangements are intended to provide us with effective control over our consolidated affiliated entities and allow us to obtain economic benefits from them.
-In particular, our ability to control the consolidated affiliated entities depends on the Powers of Attorney, pursuant to which our PRC subsidiary, Puyi Consulting, can vote on all matters requiring shareholder approval in our VIE.
-We believe these Powers of Attorney are legally enforceable but may not be as effective as direct equity ownership.
+Due to PRC restrictions on foreign ownership of fund management businesses in China, we operate our business in China through the VIE and its subsidiaries, or the consolidated VIEs, in which we have only 0.96% equity interests through our WFOE.
+We rely on contractual arrangements with the VIE, Puyi Bohui, and its principal shareholder, including the Power of Attorney with such shareholder, for our business operations in China.
+These contractual arrangements allow us to obtain economic benefits from the consolidated VIEs.
+In particular, our ability to direct the activities of the consolidated VIEs depends on the Power of Attorney, pursuant to which our PRC subsidiary, Puyi Consulting, can vote on all matters requiring shareholder approval of the VIE.
+We believe this Power of Attorney is legally enforceable but may not be as effective as equity ownership.

-Although we have been advised by our PRC legal counsel that each of the contracts among Puyi Consulting, our VIE and its shareholders is valid, binding and enforceable under existing PRC laws and regulations, these contractual arrangements may not be as effective as direct ownership in providing us with control over our VIE and its subsidiaries.
-Under the current contractual arrangements, as a legal matter, if our VIE or its shareholders fail to perform their respective obligations under these contractual arrangements, we may have to incur substantial costs and expend additional resources to enforce our rights under such arrangements.
+Although we have been advised by our PRC legal counsel that the contracts among Puyi Consulting, the VIE and its principal shareholder is valid, binding and enforceable under existing PRC laws and regulations, these contractual arrangements may not be as effective as ownership in providing us with power to direct operational activities of the VIE and its subsidiaries.
+Under the current contractual arrangements, as a legal matter, if the VIE or its principal shareholder fails to perform its respective obligations under these contractual arrangements, we may have to incur substantial costs and expend additional resources to enforce our rights under such arrangements.
 All of these contracts are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
 Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with PRC legal procedures.
 The legal environment in the PRC is not as developed as in other jurisdictions, such as the United States.
-As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements, which may make it difficult to exert effective control over our VIE, and we may lose control over the assets owned by our VIE.
+As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements, which may make it difficult to direct the operational activities of the VIE, and we may lose control over the assets owned by the VIE.
 As a result, we may be unable to consolidate the financial results of such entities in our consolidated financial statements, our ability to conduct our business may be negatively affected, and our operations could be severely disrupted, which could materially and adversely affect our results of operations and financial condition.
 See "- Risks Related to Doing Business in China - Uncertainties with respect to the PRC legal system could adversely affect us."
 The arbitration provisions under these contractual arrangements have no effect on the rights of our shareholders and do not prevent them from pursuing claims against us under U.S. federal securities laws.

-The contractual arrangements we have entered into with our VIE and its shareholders, and any other arrangements and transactions among related parties that we currently have or will have in future, may be subject to scrutiny by the PRC tax authorities, which may determine that we owe additional taxes, which could substantially reduce our consolidated net income and the value of your investment.
+The contractual arrangements we have entered into with the VIE and its principal shareholder, and any other arrangements and transactions among related parties that we currently have or will have in future, may be subject to scrutiny by the PRC tax authorities, which may determine that we owe additional taxes, which could substantially reduce our consolidated net income and the value of your investment.